 You can read more about this topic here.

 Electronic signing for simple contracts is possible and legally enforceable in Malaysia under the Electronic Commerce Act 2006 (“ECA”).
 There are plenty of e-signing tools available in the market, such as Docusign, Adobe sign, etc. Documents such as board resolutions and company notices should also be able to be e-signed without any issues.

 Digital signature, which is a subset of e-signature, is governed under the Digital Signature Act and comes with a set of more stringent requirements.
 Under the ECA, if the law requires a seal to be affixed to a document, the requirement is fulfilled by a digital signature (but not any e-signature).

 Do also note that for certain instruments such as Power of Attorney, wills, trust documents and negotiable instruments, the usage of e-signature will not be acceptable and physical signing will still be required.

 This article was written by Shawn Ho and Ee Lyne Chong.
 Shawn leads the corporate practice group of Donovan & Ho, and has been recognised as a Notable Practitioner, whilst the firm has been recognised as a Notable Firm for Corporate and M&A by Asialaw Profiles 2020.
-We are also ranked a Recommended Firm by IFLR1000 2020.
+We are also ranked as a Recommended Firm by IFLR1000 2020.